medcomdk/ehmi/docs/assets/documents/security/security-specification-of-ehmi-eds.md

 A strong authentication of users must take place (equivalent to NIST level 3-4 or NSIS level “significant”).

 1. Access control must be carried out based on national standardized information (attributes).
-2. Consent/rejection and treatment relation must be checked against the national consent service and the national treatment relation service
+2. Consent/rejection and treatment relation (dansk: behandlingsrelation) must be checked against the national consent service and the national treatment relation service (dansk: behandlingsrelationservice)
 3. Information about healthcare professionals’ access to personal data must be viewable by the citizen via MinLog.

 The general and specific security about this is described in: <a href="../security/media/Sikkerhedsarkitektur EHMI Services v0.22.pdf" target="_blank">Security architecture EHMI support services v01 (opens in new window)</a>